mmrosenberg/gen2ntuple/README.md

 ### dependencies

 * ROOT is needed for all scripts
 * The ubdl software environment must be setup to run the ntuple maker (`make_dlgen2_flat_ntuples.py`).
-See the quick start section fo the readme in the [ubdl repository](https://github.com/LArbys/ubdl) for instructions
+See the quick start section of the readme in the [ubdl repository](https://github.com/LArbys/ubdl) for instructions

 ### first time setup